 European Athletics will celebrate its Golden Jubilee in 2020 and a new logo reflecting its 50th anniversary will be used throughout the year with the past five decades commemorated at the Convention in Tallinn next October.

 However, the European Athletics can actually trace its origins back almost a century.

-In 1932, the International Amateur Athletic Federation (IAAF) created a special committee to explore the possibility of organising a European Championships in Athletics.
+In 1932, what was then the International Amateur Athletics Federation (IAAF) created a special committee to explore the possibility of organising a European Championships in Athletics.

 The following year, the IAAF Council appointed a permanent European Committee.